shafr/LinuxTips/Wiki/Kernel.md

 # Building Kernel
+Note that you would need lots of space for that - like 2gb for build tools and 20GB for kernels

 * Pull latest .tar.xz stable kernel file from `https://www.kernel.org/`
 * Unzip it (Ramdrive would be good place)
 * Copy current config file there